Aditya-138-12/Vyoma-2023/README.md

    - Submit to receive a confirmation.

 2. **Hosts**:
-   - Log in to the host dashboard with your credentials.
+   - Connect to the WiFi via credentials
-   - Access the real-time registration data.
+   - Access the site on URL localhost:300
    - Use the dashboard to monitor event participation and manage logistics.

 ## Installation & Setup